Training structure

 Faculty of Science

-This course provides skills in computer-aided design and mechanism simulation.
+This course unit enables students to acquire skills in computer-aided design and mechanism simulation.

-In CAD, aspects such as part mode (3D design of a mechanical part), assembly mode (design of a mechanism), drawing of parts or overall drawings will be covered.
+With regard to CAD, the course will cover part mode (3D design of a mechanical part), assembly mode (design of a mechanism), and drafting of parts or assembly drawings.

 ECTS